 Unlike BiPAP machines, CPAP machines are available in a range of sizes.
 The most common type is intended to be used at home and is slightly smaller than a shoebox, while travel versions may be small enough to fit in the palm of your hand.
 Travel models sometimes have backup batteries for use while camping, and FAA-approved models are available for use on planes.

-Although CPAP and BiPAP machines may seem similar, their differences can make a significant difference to your treatment.
-Because of this, the decision to switch from one to another should always be made by your healthcare team.
+Although CPAP and BiPAP machines may seem similar, their differences can have a significant impact on your treatment.
+Because of this, the decision to switch from one to another should always be made with your health care team.